pss959/EasyMaker3D/PublicDoc/docs/UserGuide/CreatingModels.rst

   - A :newterm:`Beveled model` applies a bevel or other profile to edges of a model.
-The :ref:`Convert to Bevel action <ug-convert-bevel>` is used to convert the models, and the specialized :ref:`Bevel Tool <ug-bevel-tool>` is used to modify the bevel profile.
+The :ref:`Convert to Bevel action <ug-convert-bevel>` is used to convert the models and apply a default bevel.
+The specialized :ref:`Bevel Tool <ug-bevel-tool>` is attached to the selection to allow you to modify the bevel profile.
-  - A :newterm:`Clipped model` applies one or more clipping planes to a model.
-The :ref:`Convert to Clipped action <ug-convert-clip>` is used to convert the models and the specialized :ref:`Clip Tool <ug-clip-tool>` is used to specify the clipping plane or planes.
+  - A :newterm:`Clipped model` applies a clipping plane to a model.
+The :ref:`Convert to Clipped action <ug-convert-clip>` is used to convert the models and apply the default clipping plane that removes the top half of the primary model.
+The specialized :ref:`Clip Tool <ug-clip-tool>` is attached to let you modify the clipping plane.
-  - A :newterm:`Mirrored model` mirrors a model about one or more principal planes.
-The :ref:`Convert to Mirrored action <ug-convert-mirror>` is used to convert the models and the specialized :ref:`Mirror Tool
-    <ug-mirror-tool>` is used to specify how to mirror.
+  - A :newterm:`Mirrored model` mirrors a model about a plane.
+The :ref:`Convert to Mirrored action <ug-convert-mirror>` is used to convert the models and mirror them about the default mirroring plane (which mirrors left/right through the center of the primary model) and the specialized :ref:`Mirror Tool <ug-mirror-tool>` is attached to let you change the plane.
+  - A :newterm:`Twisted model` twists the vertices of a model about an arbitrary axis.
+The :ref:`Convert to Twisted action <ug-convert-twist>` is used to convert the models and attach the specialized :ref:`Twist Tool
+    <ug-twist-tool>` to let you change the axis and twist angle.

 Note that a converted model synchronizes its transformations (scale, rotation, and translation) with the original model.
 Any changes made to the